cncf/devstats-helm/README.md

 - Allow all egress to CIDR 0.0.0.0/0 (by all I mean all protocols/all ports).
 - Allow all ingress from CIDR: 10.0.0.0/16.
 - For each node's VNIC do: `oci network vnic update --vnic-id "ocid1.vnic.[...]" --skip-source-dest-check true`.
+- Setup NLBs: `` ./oci/nlb-setup.sh ``.
+You need to tweak that file with your OCIDs.
 - As root: `sudo bash`:
 - Add `/etc/hosts` entries for all servers on all instances (do this 4 times):
 ```